 Whether it’s because of family, work obligations, distance, or a hectic schedule, for many who are struggling with addiction, going to inpatient rehab simply isn’t an option.
 Fortunately, addiction treatment comes in many forms.
 Outpatient treatment allows for individuals to continue to maintain a typical schedule without removing themselves from their environment for an extended length of time.
 In many cases, outpatient treatment can also be done via telehealth—making treatment even more flexible and accessible for individuals.
 From my perspective, the idea of having treatment supplemented to an existing schedule is often more realistic than having a person change their everyday life and routine for the purpose of focusing on the self in treatment.

-While inpatient rehab can be incredibly effective, for some, it can also allow for a buildup of responsibilities over the course of 28 days, which can become overwhelming.
+While inpatient rehab can be incredibly effective, for some, it can also allow for a buildup of responsibilities over the course of a month’s stay, which can become overwhelming.
 More than anything, it is important to inform those seeking treatment of the options available.
 For outpatient treatment specifically, there are several benefits, including:

 - Being able to stay close to home, and in the case of telehealth outpatient services, being able to receive treatment in the privacy and comfort of your home

 - Meeting others in recovery, allowing you to build your support networks, as well as receive guidance and advice from other individuals in recovery

 - Being able to apply what you learn in therapy in real time

 - Having access to psychoeducation

 - The opportunity to be in day-to-day contact with loved ones or supportive individuals

 - Having access to several available tracks of treatment, including intensive, standard, and additional support which can be tailored to your individual needs

 - Receiving drug tests to routinely check for substance use and encourage accountability